The Dream Makers (TV series): Trivia

-Awards and nominations

-Star Awards 2014
+Accolades

-The series, at the time, broke the record for having the most nominations with 21, surpassing The Little Nyonya in 2009, which garnered 16.
+The series, at the time, broke the record for having the most nominations at 19, surpassing The Little Nyonya in 2009, which garnered 16.

 At the time, the series also tied with The Little Nyonya for having the most wins in the award ceremony of 2014, both with nine; these records would remain held until two years later, where the second season topped both records with 26 and 12, respectively.

-Release

-The Dream Makers DVD has been released in Poh Kim Video Stores.